ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manual.md

 ##### Description

 The meta logging option records the sender meta and Restart SN information into files created within the ala_meta_files folder in the log file path.

-This option can only be specified when replication is created with the Log Analyzer role.

-This option is used with the offline option of the Adapter for JDBC or the Adapter for Oracle.
+These files are needed when the offline option of Adapter for JDBC and Adapter for Oracle utilities is executed.

+> **Offline Option of Adapter for JDBC and Adapter for Oracle**
+> The offline option helps the Standby server access the unsent log files in the Altibase server where the failure occurs directly, and apply them to the other databases.
 For more detailed information, please refer to the [*Adapter for JDBC User’s Manual*](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/Adapter%20for%20JDBC%20User's%20Manual.md#offline-option), and the [*Adapter for Oracle User’s Manual*](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/Adapter%20for%20Oracle%20User's%20Manual.md#offline-option).

+To specify this option, the replication object should be created with the Log Analyzer role.

+##### Restriction

+- This option can only be used in the Active-Standby environment.

 ### Replication in a Multiple IP Network Environment